-This Agreement may be terminated by either party hereto upon written notice delivered to the other party at least thirty (30) calendar days prior to the intended date of termination.
-By such termination, neither party may nullify obligations already incurred prior to the date of termination.
+This Agreement may be terminated by either party upon written notice.
+Notice of termination must be delivered to the other party at least thirty (30) calendar days prior to the intended date of termination.
+Notice of termination does not nullify obligations already incurred prior to the date of termination.
 In the event of Termination for Convenience of this Agreement by CDFA, CDFA must pay all responsible costs and non-cancellable obligations incurred by the Recipient as of the date of termination.

-14. Termination for Cause
+15. Termination for Cause

-Either party reserve the right to immediately terminate this Agreement for cause subject to written notice.
-However, each party will have fifteen (15) calendar days after receipt of the termination notice to cure the breach.
-If the breach is not cured within fifteen (15) calendar days of receipt of notice, the CDFA shall reimburse the Recipient for all documented costs incurred up to the date of termination, including all non-cancellable obligations.
+Either party may terminate this Agreement for cause in the event of a material breach of this Agreement, provided that the non-breaching party provides written notice of the material breach and ten (10) calendar days to cure the breach.
+If the breach is not cured to the satisfaction of the non-breaching party within ten (10) calendar days of receipt of notice, this Agreement shall automatically terminate and the CDFA shall reimburse the Recipient for all documented costs incurred up to the date of the notice of termination, including all non-cancellable obligations.